A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Related Work

-\paragraph {Convergence guarantees.} Several works have studied the convergence properties of GDA dynamics~\cite{nagarajan2017gradient, mescheder2017numerics, Balduzzi2018mechanics, Daskalakis2018limit, Jin2019minmax, li2018limitations}, and established that GDA suffers from severe limitations: GDA can exhibit rotation around some points, or otherwise fail to converge.
-To address convergence issues for GDA, multiple works have analyzed algorithms based on Optimistic Mirror Descent (OMD), Extra-gradient methods, or similar approaches \cite{Gidel2019momentum, Daskalakis2018limit, liang2018interaction, Daskalakis2019ITCS, mokhtari2019proximal}.
-For instance, \cite{Daskalakis2018optimism} guarantee convergence for OMD to a global min-max point on a bilinear loss $f(x,y){=}x^\top A y,$ and \cite{Mokhtari2019extra} prove convergence of Extra-gradient (EG) methods for strongly convex-strongly concave losses.
-However, as observed in \cite{wang2019solving}, GDA, OMD, and EG fail to converge on some simple nonconvex-nonconcave test functions; in comparison, we observe that our algorithm converges for these functions (Figure~\ref{figure_toy_function}).
-Other works make additional assumptions to prove convergence -- \cite{mertikopoulos2019optimistic} show asymptotic convergence of OMD under a ``coherence'' assumption, and \cite{Balduzzi2018mechanics} show convergence of a second-order algorithm assuming that $f$ corresponds to a Hamiltonian game.
-However, many simple functions, e.g. $f(x,y){=}\sin(x)$, do not satisfy these coherence or Hamiltonian game assumptions.
 For this reason, multiple works show convergence to an (approximate) local min-max point.
 For instance \cite{heusel2017gans} prove convergence of finite-step GDA to a local min-max point, under the assumption that their algorithm is initialized such that the underlying continuous dynamics converge to a local min-max point.
-And \cite{mescheder2017numerics} show convergence if their algorithm is initialized in a small enough neighborhood containing a local min-max point.
-In addition, many works provide convergence guarantees to a local {\em stackleberg} or local {\em minimax} point, under the assumption that their algorithm is provided with a starting point in the region of attraction \cite{fiez2019convergence, fiez2020implicit}, or a small enough neighborhood \cite{wang2019solving}, of such an equilibrium.
-And other works \cite{nemirovski1978cesari, kinderlehrer1980introduction, nemirovski2004prox, rafique2018non, lu2019hybrid, lin2019gradient, nouiehed2019nonconvex, thekumparampil2019efficient} provide convergence guarantees to an approximate local min-max point when $f$ may be nonconvex in $x$, but is concave in $y$.
-In contrast to the above works, our algorithm is guaranteed to converge for any nonconvex-nonconcave loss, from any starting point, in a number of gradient evaluations that is independent of the dimension $d$ and polynomial in $L$ and $b$ if $f$ is $b$-bounded with ${L}$-Lipschitz gradient.
-Such smoothness/Lipschitz bounds are standard in convergence guarantees for optimization algorithms~\cite{bubeck2014convex, nesterov2006cubic, ge2015escaping,vishnoi2021convex}.
+And \cite{mescheder2017numerics} show convergence if their algorithm is initialized in a small neighborhood of a local min-max point.
+In addition, many works provide convergence guarantees to a local {\em stackleberg} or local {\em minimax} point, if their algorithm is provided with a starting point in the region of attraction \citep{fiez2019convergence, fiez2020implicit}, or a small enough neighborhood \citep{wang2019solving}, of such an equilibrium.
+And other works \citep{nemirovski1978cesari, kinderlehrer1980introduction, nemirovski2004prox,rafique2018non, lu2019hybrid, lin2019gradient, nouiehed2019nonconvex,thekumparampil2019efficient,kong2019accelerated} show convergence to an approximate local min-max point when $f$ may be nonconvex in $x$, but is concave in $y$.
+In contrast to the above works, our algorithm is guaranteed to converge for any nonconvex-nonconcave $f$, from any starting point, in a number of gradient evaluations that is independent of the dimension $d$ and polynomial in $L$ and $b$ if $f$ is $b$-bounded with ${L}$-Lipschitz gradient.
+Such smoothness/Lipschitz bounds are standard in convergence guarantees for optimization algorithms~\citep{bubeck2014convex,ge2015escaping,vishnoi2021convex}.
+Similar to our approach, some algorithms make multiple $y$-player updates each iteration (e.g., \cite{nouiehed2019nonconvex}).
+However, these algorithms are not guaranteed to converge from any initial point on any nonconvex-noncocave smooth bounded $f$; to overcome this, our algorithm introduces a randomized accept-reject procedure.